gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

 ## Setup Application Monitoring

-This setup will focus on the coffeeshop-ui service but the steps will generally be similar across the other microservices, ie turn on monitoring, handle any relevant configuration and create a ServiceMonitor.
+This setup will focus on the coffeeshop-ui service but the steps will generally be similar across the other microservices, i.e. turn on monitoring, handle any relevant configuration and create a ServiceMonitor.

 ### Coffeeshop-UI Repository